 CommUUnicate Table.
 With so much happening in our congregation, sometimes it's difficult to know who does what, to know who to share your ideas and concerns with, and to know who might have the answers to your questions.
 The members of the Committee on Ministry (CoM) staff the CommUUnicate table and are eager to speak with you about any of these things – and more – "whatever your little ol' heart desires"!
 We will record your comments or questions and share with the Board President and the minister so your words are heard and don't get lost in a "black hole.”
 If follow-up is required, the CoM will ensure that this occurs within a timely fashion.
-Communication is at the heart of good relations--so join us at the CommUUnicate table or just contact one of the members of CoM: John Ivy (chair), Joyce Langenegger, Molly Ward and Rev. Donna.
+Communication is at the heart of good relations--so join us at the CommUUnicate table or just contact one of the members of CoM: John Ivy (chair), Joyce Langenegger, Molly Ward and Rev. Christian Schmidt.

 From your Committee on Ministry, July 2020